Japan–United States relations: World War II

-In response to the attack on Pearl Harbor, President Roosevelt issued Executive Order 9066 in February 1942, interning Japanese Americans ostensibly on national security grounds.
-The passage of this order would eventually result in 120,000 Japanese Americans being incarcerated, two thirds of whom were American citizens.
-It wasn't until 1976 that the order was formally rescinded by President Gerald Ford and 1988 when compensation was signed into law by President Ronald Reagan.
-Internment of 'enemy aliens' was not, however, exclusive to the United States, Japan also interned enemy aliens.

-Despite winning decisive victories at Hong Kong, the Malayan Peninsula, the Dutch East Indies, the Philippines and other Western colonial possessions, Japan's dramatic advances eventually stalled in May 1942.
+Despite winning decisive victories at Hong Kong, the Malayan Peninsula, the Dutch East Indies, the Philippines and other Western colonial possessions, Japan's dramatic advances stalled in May 1942.
 Allied forces successfully repulsed a Japanese naval taskforce at the Battle of the Coral Sea and thereafter the Imperial Japanese Army during the New Guinea campaign.
 In June, the Imperial Japanese Navy suffered a catastrophic defeat at the Battle of Midway, effectively ending Japanese expansion in the Pacific.

-With the defeat at Midway and subsequent allied counter offensives beginning later in 1942, Japan now found itself in an increasingly precarious situation.
+With its defeat at Midway and subsequent allied counter offensives in 1942, Japan now found itself in an increasingly precarious situation.
 America's industrial might outstripped that of Japan, a material disadvantage which became more apparent as the war progressed.
 The United States had gained both the strategic initiative and momentum.
-American and allied forces would subsequently embark on a long and bitter island hopping campaign, a campaign which would result in some of the most intense island battles of the Pacific War.
+American and allied forces embarked on a long and bitter island hopping campaign, a campaign which would result in some of the most intense island battles of the Pacific War.
 By 1945, a succession of defeats had pushed Japan's defensive parameter to Okinawa, just 400 miles from mainland Japan.
 American aircraft also conducted a sustained bombardment of Japanese cities.
 Japan's strategic situation deteriorated still further when the Soviet Union declared war on Japan in accordance with the Tehran Conference, which stipulated a Soviet entry into the conflict three months after the defeat of Nazi Germany.

-The conflict would continue until September 1, 1945, when Japan surrendered following the American atomic bombings of Hiroshima and Nagasaki – among the most controversial acts in military history – and the Soviet entry into the Asian theater.
-The official Instrument of Surrender was signed on September 2, and the United States subsequently occupied Japan in its entirety.
+The U.S. dropped two atom bombs on Hiroshima and Nagasaki and the Soviet army invaded Japanese held territory in Korea and Manchuria.
+With fears over the welfare of the Emperor, the collapse of the Japanese military and low civilian morale for the continuation of the war, Emperor Hirohito announced the surrender of Japan on 15 August 1945.
+The official Instrument of Surrender was signed on September 2, and the United States subsequently occupied Japan in its entirety, while Japan lost all its overseas territories.